SiwonP/bob/README.md

   to send the html files to a distant server.
 * Consider adding configuration files for some/all posts (if they need special javascript included e.g. MathJax, AJAX, sockets ...).
+* Todo maybe change the drafts folder name because it contains the final version of posts
+* Add a preview function for TRUE drafts being written